KILTprotocol/sdk-js/packages/chain-helpers/README.md

 # Kilt Chain Helpers

-This package includes utilities to manage and cache a blockchain connection, handle extrinsic errors and submit transactions.
+This package includes modules to manage and cache a blockchain connection, handle extrinsic errors and submit transactions (with resigning and Promises).